 Marc is a co-founder and co-leader of ArtsAction DC, an arts advocacy group.
 He has co-led Arts Advocacy Days for DC Advocates for the Arts and served on the board of directors of Culture Capital, where he headed its advocacy committee.
 These advocacy efforts have helped increase funding for the DC Commission on the Arts & Humanities.

-Marc’s involvement in performing arts administration began in the early 1990s.
-He helped lead George Washington University’s Lisner Auditorium, presented jazz with the Charlin Jazz Society, collaborated on a music exhibit at the Smithsonian National Museum of American History, assisted a regional touring rock band, and worked for well-known music producer (John Alagia), among other positions.
-In the late 1990s, ahead of the technology boom, he helped start an Internet company (IntraACTIVE, Inc.) and for the next dozen years oversaw client relationships for a variety of web service companies.
-During his five years at CTSG/Kintera, Marc helped the Lance Armstrong Foundation, the World Wildlife Fund, the Natural Resources Defense Council, the United Nations and others to better identify and meet their goals.
-He did similar management work for USWeb/marchFIRST (World Bank, America Online, USAToday), The Aspen Institute, and The Away Network (OutsideMagazine.com).
+Prior to joining the Bach Consort, Marc helped lead Lisner Auditorium, presented jazz with the Charlin Jazz Society, collaborated on a music exhibit at the Smithsonian National Museum of American History, assisted a touring rock band, worked for music producer John Alagia, and played a small part in the revitalization of DC’s Howard Theatre.
+In the mid 1990s, ahead of the technology boom, he helped start an Internet company and for 12 years oversaw relationships with U.S. Navy, the United Nations, World Bank and other clients at a variety of web service companies.

 A George Washington University graduate, Marc has lived in Washington, DC for more than 30 years and is the founder and host of the DC Music Salon.
 He has attended more than 1,000 live music performances.
 Marc enjoys golfing, running, playing basketball and traveling, but is more likely to be taking care of his two young children.